smack0007/smack0007.github.io/source/blog/2010/visual-studio-move-referenced-dll-to-different-directory-after-build.md

 ---
-Title: Visual Studio: Move referenced DLL to different directory after Build
+Title: Visual Studio - Move referenced DLL to different directory after Build
-Layout: Post
-Permalink: 2010/07/20/visual-studio-move-referenced-dll-to-different-directory-after-build.html
 Date: 2010-07-20
-Category: .NET
-Tags: MSBuild
+Tags: .net, msbuild
-Comments: true
 ---

 If you need to move a referenced DLL to a different directory after build, add these commands to the "**Post Build event command line**" box in the "**Build Events**" tab of the project properties: